Family travel with dogs is becoming more popular, especially dog friendly road trips.

 - Cleaning wipes for dirty paws, especially if you’ll be hiking,

-- Special care items and a doggie day pack for heavy duty hiking,
+- Special care items and a doggie day pack for family adventure vacations,

 - A dog coat (and maybe dog boots) if traveling to a cold climate (especially for southern dogs who aren’t used to the cold).

 More travel planning tips for dog friendly road trips

 We hope this list of travel essentials for dog friendly road trips help you plan a great vacation with your furry friend.
 Each item in this list is geared toward keeping your dog safe and happy on vacation.